ANNarchy/ANNarchy/docs/manual/Network.rst

 The ``simulation()`` is called over three internally-created networks (with ``everything=True``).
 As ``idx = [0, 1, 2]``, the input rates of each network is ``[0, 10., 20.]``, so this method is functionally equivalent to the previous script, with the assumption that an input rate of 0.0 is the same as having no input at all.

 As before, the content of the ``simulation()`` method should only manipulate the network object, not the original objects (``pop1.rate = 10. * idx`` won't have any effect).

 .. note::

     You do not have access on the internally-created networks after the simulation (they are in a separate memory space).
-Return the data you want to analyse or write them to disk.
+Return the data you want to analyze or write them to disk.